morganmayday/tayen-core/archetypes/maven/operator.md

 -- You'll need to ally with someone you find unpleasant.\
 -- You'll need to pay up.\
 -- You'll owe someone.\
--- You'll make an enemy or alienate an ally.\
+-- You'll make an enemy or alienate an ally.

 The amount of effort it takes to get your hands on it is up to the Spinner.
 It has to be possible, but _possible_ doesn't mean _easy._

 #### Make Use Of
-A second-level operator, while missing half or more of their Grit, receives a +1 grit bonus to any checks they get a tool bonus on.
+A second-level operator, while missing half or more of their Grit, receives a +1 grit bonus to any checks they're already getting a tool bonus on.
+While they're missing all of their grit, this increases to a +2.